merovex-press/merovex-press.github.io/_posts/2017-11-11-religion-is-superstition.markdown

 Faced with this evidence, I am persuaded in theism.
 Faced with other evidence, I am further persuaded in the Christian God, Salivation in Christ and the consequences and opportunities implied by it.
 Christianity states that each of us is unique and special in God's eye and each fitted for a purpose.
 This provides hope.

 Does this mean that I and other Christians fully understand the nature of reality?
-There certainly seem to be a lot of different philosophies in Christianity.
-I find myself agreeing with Paul that we don't have the answers.
+There seems to be a lot of different philosophies in Christianity.
+I agree with Paul that we don't have the answers.
 However, we are on a more intellectually fulfilling path.
 Part of the confusion that remains is based more in our nature and desire to inject into God's message what we want, rather than let God be in control.

 >We know only a portion of the truth, and what we say about God is always incomplete.
 But when the Complete arrives, our incompletes will be canceled.
 > We don’t yet see things clearly.
 We’re squinting in a fog, peering through a mist.
 But it won’t be long before the weather clears and the sun shines bright!
 We’ll see it all then, see it all as clearly as God sees us, knowing him directly just as he knows us!